-Based on information available to the Company as at 1 March 2023, approximately 20.99% of the issued ordinary shares of the Company is held in the hands of public, and therefore, Rule 723 of the Listing Manual issued by the Singapore Exchange Securities Trading Limited is complied with.
+Based on information available to the Company as at 1 March 2024, approximately 20.65% of the issued ordinary shares of the Company is held in the hands of public, and therefore, Rule 723 of the Listing Manual issued by the Singapore Exchange Securities Trading Limited is complied with.

-NOTICE IS HEREBY GIVEN that the Sixty-seventh Annual General Meeting of the Company will be convened and held by way of electronic means on Friday, 28 April 2023, at 4.00 p.m.
-(Singapore time) to transact the following business:
+NOTICE IS HEREBY GIVEN that the Sixty-eighth Annual General Meeting of Yeo Hiap Seng Limited (the "Company") will be held at Antica I & II (Level 2), Orchard Rendezvous Hotel, 1 Tanglin Road, Singapore 247905 on Friday, 26 April 2024, at 2.00 p.m. to transact the following business: